• barrystaes 8 months ago

 At least this one is not direct.
 This one seems like an unfortunate consequence that it's hard to give out any subsidy without benefiting some large business.

-• wiradikusuma a day ago
+• wiradikusuma 8 months ago

 Some questions: